Singapore’s economy beats expectations as gov’t warns of Iran war fallout

 “In particular, robust AI-related demand led to growth in the machinery, equipment & supplies segment of the wholesale trade sector, as well as the electronics and precision engineering clusters within the manufacturing sector,” the ministry said in a statement.

-The ministry kept its 2026 growth outlook steady at between 2 and 4 percent despite “downside risks” from rising energy and fertiliser prices because the Iran war has closed the Strait of Hormuz to most shipping.
+The ministry kept its 2026 growth outlook steady at between 2 and 4 percent despite “downside risks” from rising energy and fertiliser prices amid the closure of the Strait of Hormuz to most shipping.

 “These factors will weigh on global economic activity for the rest of the year,” the Trade Ministry said.